ra2 studio - Fotolia

 In order to attract and retain customers, cloud providers must compete on price, functionality, discounts, consulting and more.
 If an enterprise can viably use multiple clouds to create its cloud infrastructure, it has the power to negotiate and force vendors to compete for its business.

-"Your ability to get the right deal for [your company] is measurably impacted by your willingness to work with different cloud providers."
+"Your ability to get the right deal for [your company] is measurably impacted by your willingness to work with different cloud providers," Plummer said.

 Cloud providers must constantly evolve and expand their services and capabilities to remain competitive.
 And to attract new users, they often have to leapfrog their competitors to make it worth the effort to switch providers.